pravega/pravega/documentation/src/docs/watermarking.md

 This would expand the size of each of these messages by 8 bytes.
 It would be compatible because the absence of the field can be detected.

-## Server Changes
+## Server API Changes
 Besides returning the current offsets on merge and ack there are no changes required.
-In the event that a `SegmentMerged` is lost and the client reconnects to see the segment is already merged, the client can synthesize a valid if conservative offset by calling `getSegmentLength()`.
+In the event that a `SegmentMerged` is lost and the client reconnects to see the Segment is already merged, the client can synthesize a valid if conservative offset by calling `getSegmentLength()`.

-## Client Changes
+## Client API Changes
-Internally the writer needs to collect the offsets returned in the Acks it is receiving from the server.
+Internally the writer needs to collect the offsets returned in the acks it is receiving from the server.
 When `noteTime` is invoked it sends the `timestamp` provided along with the latest offsets it has for the Segments it is writing to are sent to the Controller’s `noteTimestampFromWriter` method.

 For a transactional writer, it just passes the `timestamp` specified on commit to the Controller.

-Each reader needs to read from the mark Segment and compare its position to the `streamCuts`.
+Each Reader needs to read from the mark Segment and compare its position to the `streamCuts`.
 In the Reader Group state, a new Map needs to be added from Reader to `timestamp`.
 Every time a Reader advances beyond a `streamCut` (counting as its own any unassigned Segments) it updates its entry in the Reader Group state providing the `timestamp` it just passed.
 If a Reader loses its last Segment it removes itself from the Map.

 When the `getCurrentTimeWindow` method is called on the Reader or the Reader Group state, the minimum time in the Map in the Reader Group state for each Stream is returned. (i.e. The result is a `TimeWindow` where the value is the greatest lower bound of the writer times.)

 When `getCheckpoint` or `getStreamCut` is called on the Reader Group, it will have to include the not just the offsets in the normal Segments, but also the minimum offset where the Readers are in the special Segment.

-## Controller Changes
+## Controller API Changes
 The role of the Controller is to take the `timestamps` from all of the Writers on the Stream and write out a `streamCut` that is greater than or equal to the maximum of all writer’s positions and a `timestamp` that is the minimum of all of the Writers.

 A call to `noteTimestampFromWriter` or `commitTransaction` updates a structure with the position of the Writer (or where the Transaction committed) and the `timestamp` provided.
 In the case of commit the Controller will need to obtain the position information itself, where as in the case of `noteTimestampFromWriter` it is explicitly provided by the client.